hasnik90/Final-Project-APCC/README.md

 SQL queries in the CGI script is performed the quesries on the newly imported table.
 The resulting output or the potential pathogenic variant/s from the input file, is then transferred as a data structure such as list of dictionaries to a HTML/CSS form for user visualization.

-The credential for Mysql server in PCS_pred.cgi are currently not in use.
+The credential for MySQL server in PCS_pred.cgi are currently not in use.
 User must add their own credentials to their own MySQL server.

 The mandatory fields in the tsv input that are filtered in the tool